djm89uk/djm89uk.github.io/rootme_wser.md

 ### Statement

-Find a vulnerabilty in this service and exploit it.
+Find a vulnerability in this service and exploit it.

 The flag is on the index.php file.